kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

 #### Install husky

-Husky helps prevent you from checking in bad code:
+[Husky](https://typicode.github.io/husky/) helps prevent you from checking in bad code:

 1. `npm install --save-dev husky`
-2. `npm pkg set scripts.prepare="husky install"`
-3. `npm run prepare`
-4. `npx husky add .husky/pre-push "npm run check"`
+2. `npx husky init`

+Note: By default, Husky creates a file `.husky/pre-commit` which runs `npm test`.
+If you want to run another script, just change the contents of the file.
+If you want it to run before push instead of before commits, rename the file to `pre-push`

 ### Creating a OpenLayers map in React